As a Customer First organisation our approach at Cockpit Arts is friendly and professional. Find out more about the team.

 “I am delighted to become a Cockpit Arts Trustee.
 I have been a patron of the crafts for many years, regularly attending Cockpit Open Studios and commissioning and purchasing works, in particular furniture for our restaurants.”

-“In our high tech commercial world we need to protect the visual arts as they reflect societal achievement but also highlight our deficiencies.
+Sarah Myerscough comments on the importance of sustaining craftsmanship within a digitised contemporary world: “In our high tech commercial world we need to protect the visual arts as they reflect societal achievement but also highlight our deficiencies.
 Contemporary craft honours traditional ways of making but also creates powerful and innovative visual dialogues through aesthetic and conceptual ideologies.
 The time taken to produce such astonishing tactile and visually absorbing objects, from fashion to fine art, runs contrary to our fast moving lives.
 Unless we take time to appreciate contemporary craft, we miss an opportunity to be creatively enriched.
 We still undervalue this creative enterprise and in doing so undervalue ourselves.”

 Michael is an Independent Creative Industries Business Consultant and a Creative Enterprise Management Lecturer.
 Before setting up his own consultancy, he held management positions at NESTA, the BBC and within the Telecommunications sector.
 Michael has an MBA and an MA in Communications Policy and Regulation and is an accredited Business Adviser.